tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git-essential.md

 Once you've added or modified files in a folder containing a git repo, git will notice that changes have been made inside the repo.
 But, git won't officially keep track of the file (that is, put it in a commit.

-`touch myproject.py` or use a text editor to create the file and save it to the location `ls or dir` (depending on the OS you are using)
+`touch myproject.sh` or use a text editor to create the file and save it to the location `ls or dir` (depending on the OS you are using)

 After creating the new file, you can use the git status command to see which files git knows exist.